How-to Guide: Deploy Software to Remotely with Action1 RMM

 Scheduling software delivery is a final step.
 It’s up to you whether you want to execute it immediately, postpone it until the next convenient time slot, or repeat it every week.
 Action1 RMM provides complete control over your deployment anyway.
 You can find details about upcoming and unscheduled deployments on the Actions / Scheduled page and see execution results on the Actions / History page.

 The meaning of deployment in software management shouldn’t be underrated.
 With no physical access to managed endpoints and limited IT administrative personnel, keeping up with recent app updates and maintaining remote employee desktops can be quite a challenge.
 Action1 RMM facilitates software deployment and turns into a pain-free and accountable process that doesn’t require advanced technical skills or supervision.
-Sign up now to access the entire Action1 RMM functionality for free to use on up to 50 endpoints.
+Sign up now to use the entire Action1 RMM functionality for free on up to 100 endpoints.